 English Language was my best subject at school, so I have always found it easy to find the right words to express what I was thinking.
 However, like any skill it needs practising and honing.
 I therefore started a daily writing habit many years ago, so that I could maintain and improve this skill.

-I started this blog, so that my writing could be seen by others and hopefully will they benefit from the information.
+I started this blog, so that my writing could be seen by others and hopefully benefit from the information.
 This evolved over the years, so that I have self-published longer form content into several books.

 2. Therapy Writing

 I feel better after writing, it is a form of therapy.
-Often if I am anxious or even just filled with a sense of ennui, writing seems to unblock something in my mind and it can lift myself out of the fog.
+Often if I am anxious or even just filled with a sense of ennui, writing seems to unblock something in my mind and it can lift me out of the fog.

 I’m not sure of the process of why this happens.
 My hypothesis would be that thoughts can become circular, as we try to make sense of the world.
 We are going round in circles in our mind.
 Maybe writing provides an escape route for these trapped thoughts.
 Just like the discomfort of trapped wind, maybe we just need a good belch.
 It goes without saying that I wouldn’t publish this type of writing and I may not even read it back.